I am somewhat at odds with “The 48 Laws of Power“.

 To begin with, I am not a fan of total amorality and power purely for power’s sake.

-Because power purely for power’s sake makes for makes for toxic personalities, toxic relationships and a toxic world.
+Because power purely for power’s sake makes for toxic personalities, toxic relationships, and a toxic world.

 The Updated 48 Laws of Power for Ethical Leaders

 ✔ Law 1: Respect your mentors and stick with them as long as you are learning from them and they are great role models.

 If you’re not learning and if they’re not role models, move past because you’re wasting your life working for poor leaders.

 ✘ Law 2: Never put too much trust in friends, learn to use enemies.

 ✔ Law 2: Give enough trust to people that they feel empowered, but not enough that they could take you and your team down.

 Most of all, learn to tell apart trustworthy individuals from toxic ones and make sure you only have trustworthy ones around

 ✘ Law 3: Conceal your intentions.

 ✔ Law 3: You will rarely be able to be honest 100% of the times, but that’s not an excuse not to try to be as honest as possible.